Chibok schoolgirls kidnapping: Events in 2016

-In August the Nigerian military announced they had launched an air attack on Boko Haram's headquarters in the Sambisa Forest, claiming to have killed several commanders and seriously wounded the leader Abubakar Shekau.
+In August, the Nigerian military announced they had launched an air attack on Boko Haram's headquarters in the Sambisa Forest, claiming to have killed several commanders and seriously wounded the leader Abubakar Shekau.
 Later reports suggested the attack also killed 10 of the Chibok girls and wounded 30 others.
-Later in the month Boko Haram released a video of what appeared to be about 50 Chibok girls, some holding babies, with an armed masked spokesman who demanded the release of jailed fighters in exchange for the girls' freedom.
+Later in the month, Boko Haram released a video of what appeared to be about 50 Chibok girls, some holding babies, with an armed masked spokesman who demanded the release of jailed fighters in exchange for the girls' freedom.
 The masked gunman said some of the Chibok girls had been killed by Nigerian air strikes and 40 had been married.
 The film was apparently released on the orders of Abubakar Shekau, the leader of one of the factions of Boko Haram.

-21 of the Chibok schoolgirls were released in October by Boko Haram after negotiations between the group and the Nigerian government, brokered by International Committee of the Red Cross and the Swiss government.
+Following negotiations between Boko Haram and the Nigerian government, 21 of the Chibok schoolgirls were released in October.
+The negotiations were brokered by International Committee of the Red Cross and the Swiss government.
 A child born to one of the girls and believed by medical personnel to be about 20 months old also was released.
 On 16 October, President Buhari's spokesperson stated that the ISIL-allied faction of Boko Haram was willing to negotiate the release of 83 more of the girls.
 According to him, the splinter group had stated that the rest of the girls were under the control of Shekau-led faction.
 Two days later, Pogu Bitrus, the chairman of the Chibok Development Association, claimed that more than 100 of the missing girls apparently did not want to return home because they had either been brainwashed or were fearful of the stigma they would receive.
 Another girl named Maryam Ali Maiyanga was found along with a baby and rescued by the Nigerian Army on 5 November.
 The spokesman for the army, Sani Usman, said that she was found in Pulka, Borno State whilst screening escapees from Boko Haram's Sambisa forest base.
 She was confirmed to be one of those kidnapped at Chibok by Bring Back Our Girls.